How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Azenhas do Mar

-There's so much to see in Sintra and you really could spend a day or two here, but not this time.
-The day is winding down and there’s still more to see nearby, so it’s time to leave this magical little town behind.
+There's so much to see in Sintra and you really could spend a day or two here, but you don't have the time on this trip, so it's time to get a move on!

-20 minutes from Sintra is the gorgeous little town of Azenhas do Mar.
-There are no sights in town, but the town is itself an amazing sight; a little circle of white buildings with red tile roofs all cradled within a rocky ridge jutting out into the Atlantic Ocean.
+There are no sights here, but rather it's the town itself that's the sight!
+It's a little circle of white buildings with red tile roofs all cradled within a rocky ridge jutting out into the Atlantic Ocean.
 The location and contrast is absolutely stunning.
+There's a parking lot and a nice little cafe right off the main road next to town.

 Cabo da Roca